MarshesDuck/xinhui-zidian/README.md

 What's up with the repo name?
 ---------------------------------

 The repo name - xinhui zidian (新回字典) is a pun on the name of the most famous dictionary in China - xinhua zidian (新华字典).
 The word hua (华) refers to the Han Chinese ethnicity, while hui (回) refers to Chinese Hui Muslims (Note: The Hui Muslims are distinct from the Uyghurs in Xinjiang).
 The Hui Chinese are a Mandarin-speaking ethnic group in China, centred around the province of Ningxia but prominent throughout Northwest China.
-They created this writing system to make Mandarin easier to read and this repository is named for them.
+They created this writing system to make Mandarin easier to read.

 <img src="img.png" width="30%" />